 Our multi-disciplinary team of Certified Diabetes Educators

 Integrated Diabetes Services features a multi-disciplinary team of Certified Diabetes Educators (CDEs) with a true passion and talent for diabetes care and diabetes education.
-All Integrated Diabetes Services clinicians live with diabetes personally.
+All of our diabetes clinicians live with diabetes personally.
 Our office staff is dedicated to serving our patients with sensitivity to their needs and concern for their satisfaction.

 Gary Scheiner MS, CDE